ohasis/eng100dr-planetflip/Team-Contract.md

 - I want to create a game that lets more people know and learn about the SDGs.

 **Umar**
 - I hope to use Construct3 to create a mobile game that will increase awareness for positive climate actions.

+**Andrea**
+- I hope to utilize game/app design programs and softwares such as Construct3 and Figma in order to create a mobile game that works to raise awareness and encourages change.

 ## Values
 - Maintaining open communication among the group